AdobeDocs/audience-manager.en/help/using/features/segments/segments-purpose.md

 >[!TIP]
 >
->Audience Manager segments are different from Adobe Analytics segments.
+>Audience Manager segments are different from [!DNL Adobe Analytics] segments.
 Read [Understanding Segments in Analytics and Audience Manager](https://marketing.adobe.com/resources/help/en_US/analytics/audiences/aam-analytics-segments.html) for an in-depth description of the differences.

 ## Create Rules-based Segments With [!UICONTROL Segment Builder]

 Unlike traditional pixels that fire in response to simple yes/no conditions, Segment Builder lets you create complex segment requirements.
-Like traits, segments evaluate data using Boolean expressions ([!DNL AND], [!DNL OR], [!DNL NOT]), comparison operators (greater than, less than, equal to, etc.), and recency/frequency criteria.
+Like traits, segments evaluate data using [!DNL Boolean] expressions ([!DNL AND], [!DNL OR], [!DNL NOT]), comparison operators (greater than, less than, equal to, etc.), and recency/frequency criteria.
 These features help create focused audience segments relevant to your business needs.

 ## Benefits